RonghaiHe/notes_vitepress/docs/Fluid/Thermal_Fluid/6twoPhase.md

 ::: warning Definition: mixture
 The term **mixture** is most of the time used to denote the two (or more) phases flowing together and does not necessarily imply that these are intimately mixed.
 For example, in the case of annular flow that we will introduce below, we may still refer to the flow as the **two-phase mixture** in spite of the fact that the liquid film on the wall and the gaseous core are not at all “mixed”.
 The term “**separated flow”** is often used loosely to denote two-phase flows where the two phases have **different average velocities**.
-This distinguishes such flows from the **homogeneous** ones, where the phases have the **same average velocity**; again, such flows may strictly speaking not be homogeneous at all.
+This distinguishes such flows from the **homogeneous** ones, where **the phases have the same average velocity** [core]; again, such flows may strictly speaking not be homogeneous at all.
 For example, bubbly flow with fairly large bubbles can be considered as homogeneous.
 :::

 ::: warning Definition: component
 A **component**, is a chemical species.
 So, the term two-component is used to describe the flow of **two chemical species**.
-A water–steam mixture is **two-phase, one-component**, while a **water–air** mixture is **two-phase, two-component flow**; a water–oil mixture is one-phase, two-component, etc. The approach in modelling of the two alternative two-phase configurations—with one or two components—is often the same or very similar, though the physical behaviour of different mixtures may be quite different.
+A water-steam mixture is **two-phase, one-component**, while a **water-air** mixture is **two-phase, two-component flow**; a water-oil mixture is one-phase, two-component, etc. The approach in modelling of the two alternative two-phase configurations—with one or two components—is often the same or very similar, though the physical behaviour of different mixtures may be quite different.
 :::